What is an unstructured suit?

 The same suit will also have lining on the inside which is typically made of bemberg or other silk-like materials.
 The lining offers additional weight and insulation to the jacket.
 It is mainly provided to protect the seams on the inside of the jacket from unnecessary wear.
 It also helps the jacket slip on and off easier.
 One of the downsides is that with the insulation, it also blocks some of the fabric’s ability to regulate temperature naturally.

 For warm weather climates, like here in Arizona, it takes a lot to get a man to wear a suit because of the reasons above.
-This is where the unstructured suit comes in.
+This is where the unstructured (or unconstructed) suit comes in.

 The unstructured suit still provides the professionalism and formality of a suit, while maintaining a cool comfort.
 It can be done with essentially any suiting fabric: wool, wool blends, linen, cotton, etc. The fabric’s unobstructed natural ability to breath makes the jacket feel like you’re simply wearing another shirt.
 The jacket is light and moves with you without restriction unlike a heavily padded jacket.
 We’ve worn these jackets out in 115 degree weather on multiple occasions without feeling like we were suffocating under a heavy blanket.